|

 Set encryption sector size for use with plain device type.
 It

-must be power of two and in range 512 - 4096 bytes.
+must be a power of two and in the 512 - 4096 bytes range.
 The

-default mode is 512 bytes.
+default encryption sector size is 512 bytes.

-devices and also with some hw encryption accelerators.
+some hardware encryption accelerators.

 --serialize-memory-hard-pbkdf